MicrosoftDocs/win32/desktop-src/Msi/-tables-table.md

 ---
-Description: 'The \_Tables table is a read-only system table that lists all the tables in the database.
-Query this table to find out if a table exists.' ms.assetid: 'd064855b-8c10-476e-9570-cc3ab48ae998'
+Description: The \_Tables table is a read-only system table that lists all the tables in the database.
+Query this table to find out if a table exists. ms.assetid: d064855b-8c10-476e-9570-cc3ab48ae998
 title: '\_Tables Table'
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # \_Tables Table